poldrack/talks-nipreps/README.md

 ### Single Tak in its Own Repo (STOR)

 This repository is built around the "Single talk in its Own Repo" (STOR) model.
-Many researchers will give the same talk repeatedly over time, making changes with each talk.
+Many researchers will give the same talk repeatedly over time, making changes with each presentation.
 The STOR model maintains a single repository for that talk, with the main branch representing the current version of the talk.

 The version name of the current talk is set within the Makefile, e.g.: